Chongwe River House

 Meet our specialists

-To start planning your vacation to Chongwe River House
+Call us on 6469186980 to start planning your vacation to Chongwe River House or take a look at our itineraries to Lower Zambezi

 The house stands on the banks of the magical Chongwe River, close to the Zambezi, with a sensational view of the dramatic mountainous escarpment beyond.
 Many animals come to the Chongwe River to drink, and from the deck the game viewing can be as good as any safari activity.